White-bellied Sea Eagle Icthyophaga leucogaster 白腹海鵰

 DISTRIBUTION & HABITAT PREFERENCE

-Mainly recorded in coastal areas, with the known breeding locations extending from north and south Lantau to HK Island and eastern sea areas from the Ninepins north to Yeung Chau (Crooked Island) in Mirs Bay (So and Lee 2010).
+Mainly recorded in eastern coastal areas, with the known breeding locations extending from north and south Lantau to HK Island and eastern sea areas from the Ninepins north to Yeung Chau (Crooked Island) in Mirs Bay (So and Lee 2010).
 It is likely that the longer coastline and greater number of islands is a factor in the higher numbers in eastern areas.

 Away from these areas, adults and young are irregularly reported in Victoria Harbour and Deep Bay, as well as at several of the larger reservoirs and occasionally at inland sites up to 10km from the coast.